 - Single-Sex Education: The Connecticut Context

 - The Perceptions of General Education Teachers about the Over-Representation of Black Students in Special Education

 - Technology and Transition: Resource Guide to Creating and Sustaining an AT Team at the High School Level

-It is SERC’s responsibility as a CEU provider to issue CEU Certificates within ninety (90) days from the due date for the post-activity application assignment/activity.
-The SERC Application for CEUs form must accompany submitted materials.
-Please remember to save a personal copy as submitted materials cannot be returned.
+7. It is SERC’s responsibility as a CEU provider to issue CEU Certificates within ninety (90) days of the due date of the application requirement.
+Please do not call SERC to inquire about a CEU Certificate prior to that deadline.

 Note: For information regarding the Connecticut Guidelines for the Issuance of Continuing Education Units Required For Certification, visit http://www.state.ct.us/sde/cert/ceutoc.htm.